usnistgov/FederalProfile-8259A/_Nontechnical/configuration.md

 ## Policies and procedures establish the minimum requirements for IoT device configuration settings.

 Policies and procedures detail the necessary management and operational controls to support configuration of the IoT device’s software, to ensure the configuration can be securely changed, and to ensure such changes can be performed only by authorized entities.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**